lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 wc --by .country
 ```

-Here, the compiler calculates the resulting type by "merging" the same of page
+Here, the compiler calculates the resulting type by "merging" page views with
-views with "something with a country field" that the enrichment block produces
+the shape of "something with a string country field" that the enrichment block
-which can then use for typechecking `--by .country`.
-If we'd be redirecting this
+produces.
+And then use that resulting type to type-check `--by .country`.
+If
-pipeline to, say, a redis store, TypeStream would use the resulting schema type
+you'd be redirecting this pipeline to, say, a redis store, TypeStream would use
-to make an informed decision on which which data structure to create inside the
+the resulting schema type to make an informed decision on which which data
-redis store.
-It's all about developer experience: TypeStream abstracts so many
+structure to create inside the redis store.
+One more time, it's about developer
-irrelevant details away by leveraging "ancient" programming ideas like UNIX
+experience: TypeStream abstracts so many irrelevant details away by leveraging
-pipelines and filesystem paths.
+"ancient" programming concepts like UNIX pipelines and filesystem paths.

 ## The power of abstraction

-When I started outlining this article, the draft title was "the power of
-abstraction".
-I thought I'd approach TypeStreams background by the perspective
-of how abstraction is the most powerful tool in the hands of programmers.
-I did
-start from there because that's where the story started but writing took me
-through a different path.

-I realised it would be easier to conclude the article spending a few words on
+I want to conclude this discussion about TypeStream like I started it:
+abstractions.
+While pitching TypeStream to developers and data engineers I
-some powerful abstractions TypeStream enables that are not obvious in the
+learned that some powerful abstractions TypeStream enables are not obvious in
-context of the previous discussion.
+the context of the "UNIX metaphor".
+But they're equally important to the
+developer experience so let me get to them.

 ### Abstractions outlive implementations